noobotdj/FamilySeer-artifact/scripts/XLA/README.md

 ```
 ./run_XLA.sh
 ```
-The script will create a `evaluation_result` folder and the result will be stored in this folder.
+The script will create the `evaluation_result` folder, and the result will be stored in this folder.

-XLA requires models from Tensorflow Hub and only six of them can be found on Tensorflow Hub, we find GPT2 and ViT-Huge from other repos, please follow the command line to test GPT2 and ViT-Huge.
+XLA requires models from Tensorflow Hub, and only six of them can be found on Tensorflow Hub.
+We find GPT2 and ViT-Huge from other repos.
+Please follow the command line to test GPT2 and ViT-Huge.
 ```
 //GPT2
 cp sequence_generator.py gpt-2-tensorflow2.0/